Ad Noctum: Chapter 7

 “No idea,” Telford said.

-“This is going to bother me,” Rush murmured.
+“This will bother me,” Rush murmured.

 “Which part?”
-Volker asked, his voice cracking.
+Volker’s voice cracked.

 “The half-eaten thing.”